mwiens91/azure-blob-container-backup/README.md

 ### Potentially very important

-If you're backing up **big** containers I'd recommend running this script on an Azure VM in the same region that one or both of the storage accounts are in.
+If you're backing up **big** containers I'd recommend running this script on an Azure VM in the same region that one or more of the storage accounts are in.
 This is faster and cheaper than if they're in separate regions.